SiFi Bridge Python

 Data Acquisition

-# Get any packet
+# Get any packet (event packets, status packets, sensor packets, ...).

 packet = sb.get_data()

-# Get specific sensor
+# Get the next packet of a specific sensor type.

 ecg = sb.get_ecg()